JohnErnsthausen/roc/README.md

 1. docs - Documentation for the project
 2. refs - Reference material used for the project, including papers
+3. cmake - Cmake build resources used in CMakeLists.txt
-3. src - Source code
+4. src - Source code
+5. include - Include files
-4. test - Test cases
+6. test - Test cases
-5. examples - Example use cases
+7. examples - Example use cases.
+See the Rakefile.rb for building make files to compile examples
+8. GetTS.cpp - Compute Taylor coefficients of a function
+9. LICENSE - License information
+10. Rakefile.rb - Ruby tasks for your convenience, although not necessary to use them
+11. README.md - This readme file